 Kant believes that our cognitive capacities come under two general headings: intuition and understanding.

 Intuition (or sensibility) is our mental faculty for having something presented to us.

-Understanding, which is structured according to certain basic concepts, is our mental faculty for determining, or thinking, about objects.
+Understanding, which is structured according to certain basic concepts, is our mental faculty for determining or thinking about objects.

-All objects have to be presented in intuition and determined by concepts in the understanding in order for us to think about them.
+All objects must be presented in intuition and determined by concepts in the understanding in order for us to think about them.